Eriksson Ek helps Wild cap road trip with 3-2 win over Ducks

 ICE CHIPS

 Wild: D Ian Cole made his Minnesota debut after being acquired in a trade on Tuesday and saw 17:31 of ice time. … Kirill Kaprizov recorded the second assist on Eriksson Ek’s goal.
-He leads rookies in assists (four) and points (five)
+He leads rookies in assists (four) and points (five). … The Wild have won six of their last eight games in Anaheim.

-Ducks: Rowney had two assists and has three points (all assists) in the past two games.
+Ducks: Anaheim is 0-for-7 on the power play after four games. … Rowney had two assists and has three points (all assists) in the past two games.

 WHAT’S NEXT